RadhikaMalpani1702/GSSoC-Ext-Newsletters/CA newsletter.md

-# 🌟 GirlScript Summer of Code '24 Extended Edition 🌟
+# 🌟 Registrations for GirlScript Summer of Code '24 Extended Edition 🌟

 Due to the overwhelming response and enthusiasm of participants in GSSoC '24, we are **organizing a new Extended program** to provide more opportunities for contribution and growth!
 This extension will help us continue promoting the principles of open source, GitHub, and community engagement.
 We are dedicated to fostering a thriving open-source ecosystem and analyzing the ongoing GSSoC '24 statistics to optimize participant experience.